-On January 4, 2023, as part of the private placement offering, the Company issued common stock, warrants to purchase up to an aggregate of 6,500,000 shares of the Company's common stock (the "Common Warrants"), and placement agent warrants to purchase up to 390,000 of the Company's common stock (the "Placement Agents Warrants") see Note 6 - Stockholders' Equity.
+On January 4, 2023, as part of the private placement offering, the Company issued common stock, warrants to purchase up to an aggregate of 6,500,000 shares of the Company's common stock (the "Common Warrants"), and placement agent warrants to purchase up to 390,000 shares of the Company's common stock (the "Placement Agents Warrants") see Note 6 - Stockholders' Equity.

-The Common Warrants provide for a value calculation for the Common Warrants using the Black- Scholes model in the event of certain fundamental transactions.
+The Purchase Warrant provides for a value calculation for the Purchase Warrant using the Black Scholes model in the event of certain fundamental transactions.
 The fair value calculation provides for a floor on the volatility amount utilized in the value calculation at 100% or greater.
-The Company has determined this provision introduces leverage to the holders of the Common Warrants that could result in a value that would be greater than the settlement amount of a fixed-for-fixed option on the Company's own equity shares.
-Therefore, pursuant to ASC 815, the Company has classified the Common Warrants as a liability in its consolidated balance sheet.
-The classification of the Common Warrants, including whether the Common Warrants should be recorded as liability or as equity, is evaluated at the end of each reporting period with changes in the fair value reported in other income (expense) in the consolidated statements of operations and comprehensive loss.
-The Common Warrants were initially recorded at a fair value at \$5.8 million at the grant date and is re-valued at each reporting date.
-As of March 31, 2023, the fair value of the warrant liability was reduced to \$2.9 million.
-Upon the closing of placement, the fair value of the Common Warrants liability was recorded as a cost of capital.
+The Company has determined this provision introduces leverage to the holders of the Purchase Warrant that could result in a value that would be greater than the settlement amount of a fixed-for-fixed option on the Company's own equity shares.
+Therefore, pursuant to ASC 815, the Company has classified the Purchase Warrant as a liability in its consolidated balance sheet.
+The classification of the Purchase Warrant, including whether the Purchase Warrant should be recorded as liability or as equity, is evaluated at the end of each reporting period with changes in the fair value reported in other income (expense) in the consolidated statements of operations and comprehensive loss.
+The Purchase Warrant was initially recorded at a fair value at \$5.8 million at the grant date and is re-valued at each reporting date.
+Upon the closing of placement, the fair value of the Purchase Warrant liability was recorded as a cost of capital.